arunrajbalaji/3DCatalystModeling_public/README.md

 ## Input file formatting

 The input for the simulation is provided in .JSON format.
 Here is a quick overview of the different sections of the input file.
-This will also help you get a quick sense of how flexible and adaptable the software is.
+This will also help you get a quick sense of how flexible and adaptable the software is. **For details about units for each of the parameters, please see the notes/generalNotes.txt file.**

 ### Directory, time step, operating mode, mesh, and gas parameters